Looney Tunes Collector's Choice: Volume 1

-Looney Tunes Collector's Choice: Volume 1 was released on May 30, 2023.
-The set includes 20 cartoons - none of which have previously been released on DVD or Blu-ray before.
-They are all presented uncut and digitally restored.
+Looney Tunes Collector's Choice: Volume 1 was announced on March 28, 2023 and released on May 30, 2023.
+Keeping with tradition with other Golden Age of Animation releases by Warner Archive (such as Popeye the Sailor: The 1940s and Tex Avery Screwball Classics), Looney Tunes Collector's Choice: Volume 1 is a single-disc set with no bonus material.
+The set contains 20 cartoons that were previously unavailable on DVD or Blu-ray, all presented uncut and digitally restored.

 Beanstalk Bunny (1955) and Catch as Cats Can (1947) were sourced from new 4K scans from the original camera negatives.
 According to Jerry Beck, the set was delayed for almost a full year because the Library of Congress had difficulty shipping the camera negatives for Catch as Cats Can to the Warner Bros.
 Studio in Burbank.
-The other cartoons on this set had previously been restored for HBO Max streaming service in 2020 - with Warner Bros. removing many of them from the service earlier that same year.
+The other cartoons on this set had previously been restored for the HBO Max streaming service in 2020 - with Warner Bros. removing many of them from the service earlier that same year.
 However, for this release Warner Archive corrected many of the errors initially made by HBO Max, such as Photoshopped title cards.